 The internship builds on the trainee’s initial level of competency and uses applied practice in direct service and experiential learning activities to reach the expected standard for entry-level doctoral practice in profession-wide competencies.
 Competency is assessed based on direct observation, ongoing feedback in individual and group supervision, case presentations, and professional presentations.
 Formal quarterly evaluations assess current knowledge and skills in each of the identified domains of entry-to-practice level professional competency:

 All Interns receive a minimum of two hours of individual, face-to-face supervision with a licensed, doctoral level psychologist per week.
 Interns also receive a minimum of two hours of group supervision with a licensed, doctoral level psychologist per week.
 Group supervision is provided by a licensed, doctoral level psychologist and Interns are encouraged to engage in peer supervision during that time as well.
 Curbside informal supervision is readily available to Interns during all aspects of training.

-Contact the American Psychological Association Office of Program Consultation and
+Contact the American Psychological Association Office of Program Consultation and Accreditation at:

 750 First St, NE

 Washington, DC 20002-4242

 Telephone: (202) 336-5979